 Right to Disconnect - What does it mean for Employers?

-The Workplace Relations Commission (the “WRC”) has today published its Code of Practice on the Right to Disconnect (the “Code”).
-The Code comes into effect immediately and defines for the first time in an Irish context the Right to Disconnect.
+The Workplace Relations Commission (the “WRC”) has published its Code of Practice on the Right to Disconnect (the “Code”).
+The Code came into effect as of 1 April 2021 and defines for the first time in an Irish context the Right to Disconnect.
 While failure by an employer to follow the Code is not an offence in itself, the Code is now admissible in evidence in proceedings before a Court, the Labour Court or the WRC.
 We consider below some of the key questions for employers following the publication of the Code.

 What is the Right to Disconnect?

 The Code states that the Right to Disconnect refers to an employee’s right to be able to disengage from work and refrain from engaging in work-related electronic communications, such as emails, telephone calls or other messages, outside normal working hours.